Skip to content

 14

-See a memo that passed all fourteen
+See a report that passed all fourteen

 THE FALSIFIER LOOP